SastraNababan/javascript-tutorial-id/1-js/06-advanced-functions/12-arrow-functions/article.md

 Let's revisit arrow functions.

-[cut]

 Arrow functions are not just a "shorthand" for writing small stuff.
+They have some very specific and useful features.

-JavaScript is full of situations where we need to write a small function, that's executed somewhere else.
+JavaScript is full of situations where we need to write a small function that's executed somewhere else.

 For instance: